Type 10 and Type 3 rocket boosters: Design

 Instead of being a conventional piece of rocket artillery with motor and warhead enclosed within a body both types were detachable solid-propellant boosters that could be attached to a 56-63 kg Type 97 No.6 Land Bomb or Type 99 No.6 Ordinary Bomb.
 The bombs were launched from single wooden or metal inclined V-shaped troughs.
 These troughs could either be laid against earthen embankments or mounted on bipod or monopod launch frames.
-Elevation for the Type 10 could be varied by adjusting the guide wires on the base between +30° to +50°.
+Elevation for the Type 10 could be varied by adjusting the guide wires on the base between +30° and +50°.

 The rocket boosters consisted of a nose cone, propellant chamber, butt plate, tail fins, and a single venturi.
 The propellant chamber held three sticks of solid-propellant and was closed at the front by a nose cap.
 In the center of the nose cap, there was a socket for a blasting cap that was electrically ignited by an umbilical cord attached to the booster.
 The bombs and the booster were placed at the end of the trough and a wooden spacer was placed between the booster and the bomb.
 After a few seconds, the booster burnt out and dropped away while the bomb continued on its course.
 The Type 10's range was limited to 1300 yd.
 There was also a slightly longer rocket booster, the Type 3, that had a range up to 2000 yd and accuracy for both was poor.
 They were not weapons that could be fired at a specific target but were instead fired towards a target.
 Due to its limited range, the launchers were vulnerable to counter-battery fire and their poor accuracy made them more useful in siege operations than in defense.